- Travel and Places

 A Dream Vacation Needs Careful Planning

-Your best bet is to not wait till your year is up but start saving immediately and book the cruise as soon as you see the best price for your selected cruise because often the cruise prices go up as time nears the cruise start date.
+Your best bet is not to wait till your year is up but start saving immediately and book the cruise as soon as you see the best price for your selected cruise because often the cruise prices go up as time nears the cruise start date.
 The exception to this is for those with very flexible schedules who can leave within 2 or 3 weeks notice when the cruise companies drop their prices to get last minute cruisers to fill up the ship.
 This type of plan is not recommended for a dream vacation.
-Dream vacations often need more planning in order to cover all the details needed to go off without a hitch.
+Dream vacations often need more planning to cover all the details needed to go off without a hitch.

 Do You Have a Dream Vacation You want to Save For?